-StarPulse Series - The StarPulse Series consists of pulsed Nd: YAG rod lasers with power ratings from 40 to 500 watts.
+StarPulse Series - The StarPulse Series consists of pulsed Nd:YAG rod lasers with power ratings from 40 to 500 watts.
 StarPulse lasers provide high peak powers and high pulse-to-pulse stability and are designed for use in fine welding applications such as laser welding of highly reflective materials in the medical device and electronics industries.

 StarFiber Series - The robust and compact fiber laser systems of the StarFiber Series achieve nominal powers of 100 to 600 watts.
 The lasers can be operated in either pulse-modulated or continuous-wave mode.
-The StarFiber Series is designed for a broad range of applications including fine welding, such as welding of electromechanic components, and fine cutting, such as in the production of medical devices.
+The StarFiber Series is designed for a broad range of applications including fine welding, such as welding of electro-mechanic components, and fine cutting, such as in the production of medical devices.

-X-Lase - The X-Lase Series comprise of picosecond pulse mode-locked fiber laser systems with a maximal output power of 24 watts.
+X-Lase - The X-Lase Series consists of picosecond pulse mode-locked fiber laser systems with a maximal output power of up to 24 watts.
 Main markets are in the semiconductor, electronics, and display industries.
 In these industries the X-Lase products can be used for thin film patterning, ablation, and scribing applications.
+Additionally, specific versions of the X-Lase Series have been developed for fine cutting and fine welding of transparent and brittle materials like sapphire, glass or silicon carbide.
 The X-Lase Series are manufactured and marketed under the Corelase brand.